NoorGo/ExcessBurden/README First.md

 In other words, the burden results of "DONE_TOOLKIT_IT-resist_params_w_ITALY_inc" - "DONE_TOOLKIT_IT-susc_params_w_ITALY_inc".
 We also did this in an Excel sheet.
 This sheet is named "Excess calculations" and for the age independent analysis "Excess calculations age indepeent".

-# Figures 2, 3, 4, 5, 6, 7
-The Excel document "Final Figures 2-7 05 01 2022" contains figures 2 to 7 and the data needed to create the figures.
+# Branch "Incidence Calculation"
 # Data used to calculate the incidence in Italy
 The incidence was calculated in an excel sheet.
 The steps have been described in the paper.
+The steps are also described briefly in the excel file "Incidence calculation Italy based on population 1.25 mil 57271"

+# Branch "Main"
+# Figures 2, 3, 4, 5, 6, 7
+The Excel document "Final Figures 2-7 05 01 2022" contains figures 2 to 7 and the data needed to create the figures.

+# ReadMe First
+Thank you for reading this file first and good luck!